Esece/SoftwareArchitectureAndDevelopment/FindingRightResources/IssuesWithTypicalInterviewQuestions.md

-## Issues with Interview Questions
+## Issues with Typical Interview Questions

 ### In Reality
 * Many companies ask questions that are just too academic or seemingly unrelated to their actual development environment.